-When charged with a crime, healthcare professionals must defend their actions in both criminal court and before the state licensing board for their respective profession (e.g. Board of Medicine, Board of Nursing, etc.).
+When charged with a crime, health care professionals must defend their actions in both criminal court and before the state licensing board for their respective profession (e.g. Board of Medicine, Board of Nursing, etc.).
 There are two distinct areas of law that are applied during these proceedings: the Penal Code and the Public Health Code.
-Chapman Law Group offers all-in-one representation of healthcare professionals during criminal proceedings and any resulting professional licensing or administrative action against.
-Our criminal defense attorneys are dedicated to the defense of healthcare professionals.
-Our goal is to not only streamline this process but to ensure that the criminal matter is handled in such a way as to limit the impact on the client’s professional license.
+Chapman Law Group offers all-in-one representation of health care professionals during criminal proceedings and any resulting professional licensing or administrative action.
+Our criminal defense attorneys are dedicated to the defense of health care professionals.
+Our goal is to not only streamline this process, but to ensure that the criminal matter is handled in such a way as to limit the impact on your professional license.

 Sadly, criminal defense attorneys who do not practice administrative law often plead criminal cases in such a way that makes it difficult to avoid licensing action from the state and the professional’s licensing board.
 From the onset of your representation, we consider the licensing ramification(s) when developing a strategy and we aggressively represent you during criminal and administrative proceedings.

-Our criminal/professional licensing attorneys know the medicine.
-We not only have attorneys with over 25 years experience representing health professionals, we have attorneys who are also licensed nurses and physicians with real world practical knowledge.
+Our criminal and professional licensing attorneys know the medicine.
+We not only have attorneys with over 30 years experience representing health professionals, we have attorneys who are also licensed nurses and physicians with real world practical knowledge.
 We understand the unique and rigorous requirements imposed on health professionals and we fight aggressively to defend health professionals against claims including criminal charges and disciplinary matters.

-If you have been served with a Criminal Complaint or Federal Indictment for Medicare/Medicaid fraud, Drug Diversion, Criminal Negligence, Healthcare Fraud or if you have been arrested for DUI, DWI, OUIL, disorderly conduct, shoplifting, assault, or any other felony or misdemeanor, you can anticipate that the state, the Department of Health or the Department of Licensing and Regulatory Affairs will investigate whether or not you have violated the Public Health Code.
+If you have been served with a Criminal Complaint or Federal Indictment for Medicare/Medicaid fraud, Drug Diversion, Criminal Negligence, Health care Fraud or if you have been arrested for DUI, DWI, OUIL, disorderly conduct, shoplifting, assault or any other felony or misdemeanor, you can anticipate that the state, the Department of Health or the Department of Licensing and Regulatory Affairs will investigate whether you have violated the Public Health Code.
 It is imperative that you retain an attorney who can immediately defend your freedom during your criminal case and also protect your livelihood during licensing proceedings.